AI architecture advisory

 What you get

-A good engagement should leave you with decisions and artifacts, not just opinions
+A good engagement should leave you with improved clarity to make decisions, not just opinions

 Written architecture recommendations and tradeoffs Clear next-step plan for engineering and product Assessment of security, data, and operating model gaps Decision support on platform, orchestration, and vendor choices Production-minded guidance instead of generic AI strategy decks Short, senior engagements with a defined outcome